-Its a case of love and war for the passengers and crew of The Love Boat…
+It’s a case of love and war for the passengers and crew of The Love Boat…

-The Love Boat – Opening Credits Sequence, CBS
+The Love Boat – Opening Credits Sequence, CBS and photos © ABC

 The cheesy Jack Jones theme tune opens this episode of The Love Boat (1977-87) named The Duel/Two for Julie/Aunt Hilly (1981).
-An episode discovered to be Guilty Pleasure gold from the start of the credits for The Love Boat in Season 4 Episode 23 (should you want to track down this treasure).
+This an episode discovered to be Guilty Pleasure gold from the start of the credits for The Love Boat in Season 4 Episode 23 (should you want to track down this treasure).

-The Love Boat TV Series was for the uninformed was a 1970s and 1980s American drama and comedy series telling of the lives and loves on a cruise ship.
+The Love Boat TV Series was for the uninformed was the 1970s and 1980s American drama and comedy series telling of the lives and loves on a cruise ship.
 Each week this show hosted a different guest star list including Hollywood luminaries, TV stars and more random acting talent (that I still don’t recognise).

 These separate stories brought together in one episode, it’s kind of like an Amicus anthology film.
 But without the Amicus trademark, a wee twist in the tale.
 Admittedly, a cross over Horror episode with The Love Boat was a missed opportunity for the Amicus writers.
 But that alternative film history rant is for another day.

 Academy Award winner Don Ameche joined this Dallas duo in their story as their boss, Hollis Witkin.
 Finally, in The Duel, Linda Cristal and Alejandro Rey played two sparring American-Argentine lovers Evita Monteverde and Carlos Ramirez.
 Evita confiding with the crew openly, she is hoping to get married once Carlos gets over his eye for the ladies (cue canned laughter).
 I’ll look at these stories individually so as not to muddy the waters.

 So as Ms De Havilland is the lady I’m honouring today, most of this post will be spent concentrating on her part in this episode.
 Olivia De Havilland appears in the title role as the Ship Captain Merrill Stubing (Gavin McLeod)’s aunt Hilly.

 Hilly surprising Vicki with a generous present of a pretty pink (and surprisingly not canary yellow) frock.
 Vicki is entranced with her great aunt and enthralled by her glamorous tales of Paris.
 Hilly believes Vicki would be better off attending a Swiss school, which as her great aunt she will gladly pay for.
 She suggests this idea to Merrill, with him considering it.

-Jill seemed unfazed by the fact she was in such esteemed acting company, perhaps due her in previous story lines with other big name acting talents throughout this series.
-Likewise, it was wonderful to see Cotten reunited with De Havilland, both falling into a sweet and lovely on screen rapport I recalled from their joint scenes in the TV Movie, The Screaming Woman (1972) and in Airport 77 (1977).
+Jill seemed unfazed by the fact she was in such an esteemed acting company, perhaps due her in previous storylines with other big name acting talents throughout this series.
+Likewise, it was wonderful to see Cotten reunited with De Havilland, both falling into a sweet and lovely on-screen rapport I recalled from their joint scenes in the TV Movie, The Screaming Woman (1972) and in Airport 77 (1977).

 Two for Julie

 Now to the Dallas duo, with Don and Alan both on a cruise with their boss.
 Both Cliff and Jack Don and Alan hope to win the Presidency after Witkin’s impending retirement.

-With Julie and work, the men see it as a case of may the best guy win by fair means and foul.
+\In Julie and work, the men see it as a case of may the best guy win by fair means and foul.
 Their immature ways and competitiveness is relayed to the pair by Julie.
 Julie sees herself as just a pawn in their ongoing game, after both seem to ditch her for the same blonde on the same night.

 This episode was filmed during his time on Dallas for Kercheval and in those days pre-Dallas for Rambo.
 These actors characters also fought over a girl in Dallas but with different motives.
 As Cliff used Jack’s sister Jamie Ewing to get back at the Ewings, Jack has more than a few angry words for his Barnes brother-in-law about this.

 She wants to marry, but only once he gets over his roving eye.
-Evita spots him chatting up those bikini clad dolly birds at the pool.
+Evita spots him chatting up those bikini-clad dolly birds at the pool.
 So to make him jealous, she flirts openly with the Ship’s Doctor Adam Bricker (Bernie Kopell).

-The Love Boat using that well known trope of the engaged pair in adjoining cabins with very loud suggestive flirting from her intended to make her partner hear.
-Ramirez, a expert swordsman (as demonstrated beautifully as we meet the pair) immediately gets riled and challenges the Doctor to a duel.
-With crazy, comic outcomes.
+The Love Boat using that well-known trope of the engaged pair in adjoining cabins with very loud suggestive flirting from her intended to make her partner hear.
+Ramirez, an expert swordsman (as demonstrated beautifully as we meet the pair) immediately gets riled and challenges the Doctor to a duel With crazy, comic outcomes.

 The canned laughter at everything this pair said and did this was irritating and cumbersome.
 But to be fair, I did expect the duel players seconds to have to take over his duel, with these seconds those meddling crew members Issac and Gopher.
 These scenes would possibly have been funnier as I watched this series aged 10 or 11 (many moons ago), but then the double entendre went over my head.